Pesquisa-UFCAT/parepy/framework_alg_concat.md

 > Suggestions
 >
 > Use this function when you need to divide your process among various computers.
 In the end, you can concatenate all data into a unique data frame and generate a probability of failure and reliability index for this full data.

+{: .important }
+>If three samples with 10,000 lines are generated, when to use `concatenates_txt_files_sampling_algorithm_structural_analysis`, the final dataset will have 30,000 lines.